natanrolnik/MBPlacePickerController/README.md

 Getting Started
 ---
-You'll need to find the `MBPickerController` folder in the repository and add it to your project.
+You'll need to find the `MBPlacePickerController` subfolder in the repository and add it to your project.
 CocoaPods support is not available *yet*.

 Dependencies
 ---